adoptium/containers/README.md

 ### Hourly automated Job

 A [Updater GitHub Action](.github/workflows/updater.yml) runs every 30 mins which triggers the [`./generate_dockerfiles.py`](./generate_dockerfiles.py) script to update the Dockerfiles by creating a Pull Request containing any changes.

-#### generate_dockerfiles.py

-[`./generate_dockerfiles.py`](./generate_dockerfiles.py) is a python script which uses the jinja templates defined in [docker_templates](./docker_templates/) to generate the docker updates.
+It uses the jinja templates defined in [docker_templates](./docker_templates/) to generate the docker updates.
 It uses the Adoptium API to fetch the latest artefacts for each release.

-### Manual Release
+#### Manual Release

-During a release you can also run [`./generate_dockerfiles.py`](./generate_dockerfiles.py) manually by heading to The [GitHub Action definition](https://github.com/adoptium/containers/actions/workflows/updater.yml) and clicking the **Run Workflow** button and making sure the `main` (default) branch is selected, then click the next **Run Workflow** button.
+Generally this is not necessary but during a release you can also trigger the above process by running [`./generate_dockerfiles.py`](./generate_dockerfiles.py) manually by heading to The [GitHub Action definition](https://github.com/adoptium/containers/actions/workflows/updater.yml) and clicking the **Run Workflow** button and making sure the `main` (default) branch is selected, then click the next **Run Workflow** button.

 ### Review and Merge PR

-Once the PR is created you can review that PR (which itself tests all of the Docker Images that we have generate configuration for).
+Once the PR from the hourly automated job is created you should review it (which itself tests all of the Docker Images that we have generate configuration for).

 ## Update Official Docker Hub Manifest